Does The Sun Rotate Clockwise Or Counterclockwise

 Observing the Sun's Rotation

 Observing the sun's rotation isn't a simple task.
-Because we can’t see through the sun, observations are limited to the solar surface.
-However, by tracking surface features and analyzing spectral data, scientists have developed a detailed understanding of how the sun rotates.
+Practically speaking, because we can’t see through the sun, observations are limited to the solar surface.
+That said, by tracking surface features and analyzing spectral data, scientists have developed a detailed understanding of how the sun rotates.

 Methods of Observation: